sergey-tihon/OpenNLP.NET/README.md

 `OpenNLP for .NET` is a port of OpenNLP to .NET.

 This project contains build scripts that recompile OpenNLP `.jar` packages to .NET assemblies using [IKVM.NET](http://www.ikvm.net/) and tests that help to be sure that recompiled packages are workable.
-Recompiled ass are available on [NuGet](https://www.nuget.org/packages/OpenNLP.NET/).
+Recompiled assemblies are available on [NuGet](https://www.nuget.org/packages/OpenNLP.NET/).

 .NET samples are available [in tests](https://github.com/sergey-tihon/OpenNLP.NET/blob/master/tests/OpenNLP.NET.Tests/Tests.fs).
 [Manual](https://opennlp.apache.org/documentation/1.5.3/manual/opennlp.html) is available on official site.